 That seemed direct enough.
-If the various politiqueras were helping others outside of their family—since elections are about numbers—they were in violation.
+Multiple witnessing required the signature of the politiqueras.
 It was a misdemeanor offense and enough to get hands slapped as a signal to the rest.

 We learned that politiqueras within precincts and individual cities were usually well known in the various political circles.
 We felt that many of these could be traced through deeper research and that is where our search began.
 Other layers developed.
 It didn’t lead us down the path of obvious assistance on multiple ballots.
 It led down a path of obvious forgeries.

 An ABBM has a two-step process—the request and the ballot.
-Signatures had to match.
-But signatures only had to match within the context of each ballot, and that is how they are reviewed by the Early Voting Ballot Board—independent of the signatures on the voters’ original applications to be registered to vote.
+Signatures had to match between the two, but only within the context of each ballot.
+That is how they are reviewed by the Early Voting Ballot Board—independent of the signatures on the voters’ original applications to be registered to vote.
 And, they are only revieiwing the voters’ names, nothing to do with the witnesses.
 That would require a separate investigation, which no one conducts.

-The post-fact review gave us the ability to line the documents up side-by-side.
-One member of our team began to see a pattern of suspected forgeries as she spread a half dozen out in front of her from one precinct in South McAllen.
+But, a post-fact review gave us the ability to line the documents up side-by-side.
+One member of our team began to see a pattern of suspected forgeries as she spread out a half dozen different requests out in front of her from one precinct in South McAllen.
 She pointed it out to the rest of the group to see if we saw it, too: the handwriting was the same on all of them—on the voter signature line.
 There was no signature for someone witnessing.

 Another layer of research began as we found an overwhelming handwriting trail matching from one voter to another.
 It wasn’t just one repeat handwriting style; we found more than one handwriting pattern that was being duplicated on multiple voters.
 It showed us multiple parties were doing it.
 The handwriting samples were so distinct we could have layered them on a light table, aligning character over character, and they would have matched.